cortexproject/cortex/docs/api/_index.md

 GET,POST /shutdown
 ```

 Flushes in-memory time series data from ingester to the long-term storage, and shuts down the ingester service.
 Notice that the other Cortex services are still running, and the operator (or any automation) is expected to terminate the process with a `SIGINT` / `SIGTERM` signal after the shutdown endpoint returns.
 In the meantime, `/ready` will not return 200.
-This endpoint will unregister the ingester from the ring even if `-ingester.unregister-from-ring` is disabled.
+This endpoint will unregister the ingester from the ring even if `-ingester.unregister-on-shutdown` is disabled.

 _This API endpoint is usually used by scale down automations._